uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 2.4 Preprocessing
 #v(1em)
 === 2.4.1 Data Integration and Cohort
-For the data integration and cohort definition, we first filtered the dataset.
-We then applied groupby operations to extract and aggregate key information.
-This aggregation was performed by 'borough (Area)', month, and 'postcode'.
-The 'postcode' attribute serves as a critical key, as it is directly used to link and integrate the Heat Vulnerability Index data [7].
+The initial dataset of construction-related incidents was filtered to remove incomplete and inconsistent records to establish the analytic cohort.
+Group-by operations were then performed to extract and aggregate key attributes.
+Aggregation was conducted based on borough (Area), month, and postcode.
+The postcode variable functions as a critical spatial key because it enables direct linkage to external datasets, including the Heat Vulnerability Index (HVI) [7].
+Integrating the HVI dataset provides an additional environmental and demographic dimension that enhances contextual interpretation of incident locations.
 #v(1em)
 === 2.4.2 Borough × Month Aggregation
-To explore trends over time, the data were aggregated by borough and month.
-The aggregation reveals that incidents tend to cluster during the spring and summer months, aligning with increased construction activity.
+To examine temporal trends in incident activity, records were aggregated at the borough–month level.
+The results indicate distinct seasonal patterns, with incident frequency increasing during spring and summer periods, which generally align with intensified construction activity and workforce presence.
+This seasonal clustering provides an initial indication of time-dependent variation in construction risk that is relevant for subsequent modeling stages.
+#v(1em)
+Table 2 presents an excerpt of the monthly aggregation output for selected borough–postcode combinations, including incident count, injury count, and fatality count.
+The full dataset is available in the file monthly_borough.csv.
 #align(center, [Table 2.
 Monthly Aggregation of Incidents by Borough and Postcode
 #table(
   columns: 6,